-These are the release notes for the TWR-K24F120M Tower System module KSDK release, based on the Kinetis SDK (KSDK) 1.0.0.
-The core of the Kinetis SDK is a set of peripheral drivers architected in two layers: the Hardware Abstraction Layer (HAL) and the Peripheral Driver Layer.
+These are the release notes for the standalone release supporting the TWR-KL43Z Freescale Tower System development board platform and the FRDM-KL43Z Freescale Freedom development board platform, based on the Kinetis SDK (SDK) 1.0.0.
+The core of the Kinetis SDK is a set of peripheral drivers architected in two layers: the Hardware Abstraction Layer (HAL) and the Peripheral Driver layer.

-The HAL abstracts the hardware register access into a set of stateless functional primitives which provide the building blocks for high level peripheral drivers or applications.
-The Peripheral Driver Layer implements use case driven drivers by utilizing one or more HAL layer components and possibly other Peripheral Drivers.
+The HAL abstracts the hardware register access into a set of stateless functional primitives, which provide the building blocks for the high level peripheral drivers or applications.
+The Peripheral Driver layer utilizes one or more HAL layer components and possibly other Peripheral Drivers.

-The Kinetis SDK includes a set of example applications demonstrating the use of the peripheral drivers and other integrated software modules, such as a Real-Time Operating System (RTOS) through an RTOS abstraction layer.
-The Kinetis SDK also integrates middleware such as the Freescale USB stack to provide an easy-to-use Software Development Kit for Kinetis product families.
+The Kinetis SDK includes a set of example applications demonstrating the use of the peripheral drivers and other integrated software modules, such as a Real Time Operating System (RTOS) through an RTOS abstraction layer.
+The Kinetis SDK also integrates middleware such as the Freescale USB stack to provide an easy to use Software Development Kit for Kinetis product families.